Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.01 - Hazing

 + A. The Zeta Nu Chapter Of Delta Sigma Phi shall adhere to a strict No-Hazing Policy in accordance with national and university policies, as well as all national and state laws.
 Hazing is defined as any action or situation created to produce due mental or physical discomfort, embarrassment, harassment, or ridicule.
-Such activities and situations include, but are not limited to: paddling in any form, excessive fatigue, physical or psychological shocks, kidnaps, scavenger hunts, road trips, degrading, humiliating or fear-provoking games or activities, late work sessions which interfere with scholarship, menial tasks, and any other activity which is not consistent with the ideals and purposes of Delta Sigma Phi or the regulations and policies of this institution.
+Such activities and situations include, but are not limited to: paddling in any form, excessive fatigue, physical or psychological shocks, kidnapping, scavenger hunts, road trips, degrading, humiliating or fear-provoking games or activities, late work sessions which interfere with scholarship, menial tasks, and any other activity which is not consistent with the ideals and purposes of Delta Sigma Phi or the regulations and policies of this institution.

-+ B. Any member participating in, or having unreported knowledge of, hazing shall be brought immediately to the Standards Board for a hearing and shall be reported to the Chapter ACB, national headquarters, and appropriate campus officials.
++ B. Any member participating in, or having unreported knowledge of, hazing shall be brought immediately to the Standards Board for a hearing and shall be reported to the Chapter ACB, National Headquarters, and appropriate campus officials.

-+ C. Any member found to have participated in, or having unreported knowledge of, any hazing activity shall be immediately expelled from the chapter.
++ C. Any member found to have participated in, or having unreported knowledge of, any hazing activity shall be immediately expelled from the Chapter.

 ### Section 1.02 - FIPG and Social Events